 Table: Main characteristics of the Global Mean Sea Level records derived from different altimeter products.

-The DUACS altimeter sea level products used to compute the GMSL are not corrected for the TOPEX-A instrumental drift observed between 1993 and 1998.
+Since DUACS DT2021, sea level products used to compute the GMSL can be corrected for the TOPEX-A instrumental drift observed between 1993 and 1998.
+A dedicated variable has been added and is available to users.
+See this page for more infos.

 The altimeter mean sea level trends derived from the DUACS products are not corrected for the effect of the post glacial rebound and the users are invited to use their preferred Glacial Isostatic Adjustment (GIA) model.